No Monopoly On Truth (#37)

 As time went on, it became obvious that my friend made the right decision for himself.
 He won a plethora of academic awards and became deeply involved in the Harvard community, which connected him to unique (and lucrative) professional opportunities post-graduation.
 I was happy for him.

 However, clarity never came that I had made the right decision for myself.
 In fact, things got hard.
-My life during and after college was hard, fraught with relational and financial struggles.
-I reconsidered my path many times and felt deeply insecure that I had a wrong choice somewhere along the line.
+My life during and after college was difficult, fraught with relational and financial struggles.
+I reconsidered my path many times and felt deeply insecure that I had made a wrong choice somewhere along the line.

 So, in the fall of 2024, I decided to do it.
 I applied to and enrolled in a graduate program at an Ivy League.
 I wanted to know whether I could do what my friend had done, but more importantly, whether I had chosen the right path.